GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 - **ColorSpace**: 1
 - **Dimensions**: 720 x 405 pixels

-## Phase I: Data Analysis and Model Development
+## Phase I: Data Analysis and Model Preparation

 The initial phase of the analysis involves data preprocessing, dataset combination, feature extraction, and constructing a Random Forest Regressor model to decipher the factors influencing execution times.